Apache Vs. Nginx

-Apache and Nginx are the two mostly adopted open source web server softwares and they are serving up to 50% of web traffic.
+Apache and Nginx are the two most adopted open-source software web server software and they are serving up to 50% of web traffic.
 Choosing a server is an important decision for your web application.

 Apache is the most popular choice and Nginx is a rising star.

-In this article, I will cover these both and review on how you should choose one over another or can you use both together?
+In this article, I will cover both and review how you should choose one over another or whether can you use both together.

-Apache HTTP server was developed few years early in 1995, by an open community of developers.
+Apache HTTP Server was developed a few years early in 1995, by an open community of developers.
 It is becoming the most popular web server software that serves more than 100 million websites, since its release.

 Apache basically depends on processes and threads with blocking architecture means it will wait while one request is being processed.

-Apache has some of the performance and scalability issues as well.
-Apache slows down under heavy load, as it needs to spawn new processes which consumes more memory and CPU.
-Further, it has another downside that it refuses to establish new connections when the administrator configured processes reaches its traffic limits.
+Apache has some performance and scalability issues as well.
+Apache slows down under heavy load, as it needs to spawn new processes which consume more memory and CPU.
+Further, it has another downside that it refuses to establish new connections when the administrator-configured processes reach their traffic limits.

 Pronounced as “engine x”, Nginx was created in 2002 by Igor Sysoev.
-It is an open source software addressing the limitations that are being faced in using Apache server.
+It is an open-source software addressing the limitations that are being faced in using Apache servers.

-Nginx can also be used as an HTTP cache and load balancer, and a reverse proxy server for SMTP, POP3, HTTP, HTTPS and IMAP protocols.
-Nginx architecture is asynchronous and event-based, and has support of most platforms.
+Nginx can also be used as an HTTP cache and load balancer, and a reverse proxy server for SMTP, POP3, HTTP, HTTPS, and IMAP protocols.
+Nginx architecture is asynchronous and event-based and has the support of most platforms.